Optimal Trade Execution with Uncertain Volume Target: Discussion

-In this paper, we have also assumed that the random variables representing the forecast updates were identically distributed.
-In practice this assumption is often not verified.
-For instance, on the power market, the standard deviation of the forecast updates regarding the time horizon is not constant and follows a ``$\cap$'' profile.
-Indeed, for large time horizons, forecast updates are relatively small since they are mainly based on the seasonal trend.
-At shorter time scales, \ie for time horizons going from a couple of weeks to several hours ahead of the delivery time, the forecast updates are more significant since weather forecasts are available and steadily become more precise.
-Finally, the last forecast updates represent slight adjustments to ensure the market clearing constraint.
-In mutual funds however, the standard deviation of the total demand forecast updates follows instead a ``$\cup$'' profile.
-Further investigation is thus needed to analyse the impact of the forecasts uncertainty profile on the performance of our approach in regards to the model of \citet{Almgren2001}.
-As mentioned in \citet{Feng2012}, the variance is a symmetric measure of risk that penalises advantageous trading cost realisations as much as adverse ones.
-By contrast, the $\CVaR_\alpha$ measure exclusively focuses on the tail of the adverse realisations.
-Hence, we believe that the performance gain obtained by assessing risk with the $\CVaR_\alpha$ measure, would be even greater in the case of non symmetric trading cost distributions; a result obtained by \citet{Feng2012} in the sole presence of price uncertainty.

-Since the optimal redistribution coefficients depend on the profile of the standard deviation of the forecast updates, the two points raised above should be jointly addressed in further investigation.
+Finally, in this paper we assumed that the random variables that model forecast updates are identically distributed.
+In practice this assumption is often not justified, such as in power markets, where empirical data show that the standard deviation of forecast updates is time dependent and follows a ``$\cap$'' pattern over the trading window: Forecast updates at long time horizons are relatively small, since they are mainly based on the seasonal trend.
+At shorter time scales, \ie for time horizons ranging from a couple of weeks to several hours ahead of the delivery time, the forecast updates are more significant, since weather forecasts are available and steadily become more precise.
+Finally, the last forecast updates represent slight adjustments to ensure that the market clearing constraint is satisfied. \comreft{ Another example where inhomogeneous forecast updates occur is in open ended funds, where the fund manager -- if notified as and when share remissions and purchases are ordered during the trading day -- could pro-actively trade in the underlying assets on the trading day itself rather than on the next, so as to increase the liquidity of the fund.
+In this case the standard deviation of the updates on the volume target often follows a ``$\cup$'' profile instead.} Further investigation is thus needed to analyse the impact of the forecasts uncertainty profile on the performance of our approach relative to the model of \citet{Almgren2001}.
+Since the optimal redistribution coefficients depend on the profile of the standard deviation of the forecast updates, these two points should be jointly addressed in further investigations.